-Misreading holding tank sensors are notorious for being one of the most frustrating fixes within the RV community.
+Misreading holding tank sensors and level monitors are notorious for being one of the most frustrating fixes within the RV community.
 At one point or another, you have most likely had first hand experience with this issue.

 In this article we will talk about why the sensors tend to fail, specifically inside your black water holding tank.
 Read this article if you're looking for information on how to clean and restore your gray tanks.